About Maggie Christopher – Certified Holistic Nutrition Counselor

 I’ve successfully coached clients to achieve their health goals since 2007.
 If you’re looking to feel more energized, reduce sugar cravings, resolve digestive issues, boost your metabolism, and achieve your weight loss goals, I would love to meet with you and talk about your individualized needs.
 Every person is different, and I’m committed to helping you achieve your nutritional goals!

 To deepen my counseling skills, I went back to school for my Masters in Marriage and Family Therapy from 2011-2013.
 I graduated from UW-Stout which is one of the longest accredited and one of the top two MFT schools in the nation.
 They receive over 80 applications a year and accept 12 students.
 I knew I needed to be a therapist to help my clients work on the root causes of their relationship with food.
 I specifically chose the discipline of marriage and family therapy because I believe in the systemic approach to mental health.
 I believe that the family we grow up in strongly shapes who we become.
-I enjoy working with individuals and groups by support them in improving their life through by learning how to nourish themselves with foods from nature.
+I’ve seen a theme to my work after becoming a licensed therapist which has been the intensely, negative effect that shame can have on a person’s eating habits.
+Shame is an emotion that will keep you stuck unless you have the motivation and courage to explore its roots.
+This exploration has the powerful effect of freeing you to become more conscious of your eating which is a key to changing your relationship with food.

 Maggie Christopher is currently providing Holistic Counseling services in the St Paul, Minneapolis and the surrounding Twin Cities area.
 Your first nutrition consultation is always free!